maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 ## REST API

+### Advantage
++ The REST API uses simple tools that allow for fast prototyping.
++ Most programming languages include libraries for the REST API.
++ **Feedback : The REST API can be accessed using any program or programming language capable of generating HTTP requests.
+For a quick test, a Web browser (possibly with a suitable plugin), tools like Postman, or just the curl command line utility can be used.
+For actual programming, libraries have been developed for many languages that simplify the generation of REST API requests (such as the requests package for Python).**

 ### communicate with a Junos device
 + REST
 + **Feedback : Typically, REST uses HTTP(S), and any object accessible from the API corresponds to a unique URL on the server.**
 + lighttpd
 + **Feedback : The lighttpd server terminates HTTP(S) connection and passes request to the request to the mod_juise plugin.**

+### Port
 + 3000 *
 + **default HTTP port that is used by the REST API to connect to a Junos device**
++ You must enable the REST API Explorer tool and connect to the Junos device using the Explorer's default port of 3443.
++ **Feedback : To enable the REST API Explorer, issue the set system services rest enable-explorer configuration mode command.
+After you commit the configuration, navigate in a browser to the host name or IP address of your Junos device, appending the configured port number after the colon.
+The default port number is 3000 for HTTP and 3443 for HTTPS.**

 ### Protocol
 + IPv4 only